AdobeDocs/campaign-standard.en/help/start/using/privacy.md

 Originally, Adobe Campaign offers important features that are essential to Privacy:

 * **Consent management**: Through the subscription management process, you can manage your recipients' preferences and track which recipients have opted-in to which type of subscriptions.
+For more on this, see [Subscriptions](../../audiences/using/about-subscriptions.md) and [Landing pages](../../channels/using/getting-started-with-landing-pages.md).
 * **Data retention**: All built-in standard log tables have pre-set retention periods, generally limiting their data storage to 6 months or less.
 Additional retention periods can be set up with workflows.
+For more on this, reach out to the Adobe consultants or technical administrators.
 * **Rights management**: Adobe Campaign provides you with the ability to manage the rights assigned to the various Campaign operators via different pre-built or custom roles.
 This allows you to manage who within your company can access, modify or export different types of data.
+For more on this, see [About access management](../../administration/using/about-access-management.md).

 For more on these features and how to manage them in Adobe Campaign, see [this page](https://helpx.adobe.com/campaign/kb/campaign-privacy-overview.html#consent).

 ### Privacy requests {#privacy-requests}

-In addition to [consent, retention and rights management](#consent), Adobe Campaign provides additional capabilities to help you facilitate your readiness as a Data Controller for certain Privacy requests:
+Adobe Campaign provides additional capabilities to help you facilitate your readiness as a Data Controller for certain Privacy requests:

 * The **Right to Access** is the right for the Data Subject to obtain from the Data Controller confirmation as to whether or not personal data concerning them is being processed, where and why.